Postmates Driver (Uber Eats) Review [2023] – How To Earn Money As A Driver

 • No hourly pay means you could spend a lot of time waiting for orders and not getting paid

-• You can’t see the details, such how many miles you will travel or how much the delivery will make, before you accept an order
+• You can’t see the details, such as how many miles you will travel or how much the delivery will make before you accept an order

-• Shifts aren’t scheduled, so many drivers may be online at once.
+• Shifts aren’t scheduled so that many drivers may be online at once.
 This can cause your earnings to be lower than expected

 What Is Postmates Fleet?